datacommonsorg/docsite/custom_dc/custom_data.md

 ## Overview

 Custom Data Commons provides a simple mechanism to import your own data, but it requires that the data be provided in a specific format and file structure.
+At a high level, you need to provide the following:

 - All data must be in CSV format, using the schema described below.
-- You must also provide a JSON configuration file, named `config.json`, to map the CSV contents to the Data Commons schema knowledge graph.
+- You must also provide a JSON configuration file, named `config.json`, that specifies how to map and resolve the CSV contents to the Data Commons schema knowledge graph.
 The contents of the JSON file are described below.
 - All CSV files and the JSON file _must_ be in the same directory

 Examples are provided in [`custom_dc/sample`](https://github.com/datacommonsorg/website/tree/master/custom_dc/sample){: target="_blank"} and [`custom_dc/examples`](https://github.com/datacommonsorg/website/tree/master/custom_dc/examples){: target="_blank"} directories.

-Custom Data Commons requires that you provide your data in a specific schema, format, and file structure.
 We strongly recommend that, before proceeding, you familiarize yourself with the basics of the Data Commons data model by reading through [Key concepts](/data_model.html), in particular, _entities_, _statistical variables_, and _observations_.

-At a high level, you need to provide the following:

-- All data must be in CSV format, using the schema described below.
-- You must also provide a JSON configuration file, named `config.json`, that specifies how to map and resolve the CSV contents to the Data Commons schema knowledge graph.
-The contents of the JSON file are described below.

 The following sections walk you through the process of setting up your data.